 How Does StretchLab Work?

-They also offer Physmodo MPAS scanning assessments to identify your weak points and limitation in the range of motion.
+StretchLab works by providing one-on-one stretch and mobility sessions.
+They offer Physmodo MPAS scanning assessments to identify your weak points and limitations in the range of motion.

-In the picture below you can see the example of the Physmodo MPAS scan assessment (you have the same technology in the TRX MAPS scan).
+This photo an example of the Physmodo MPAS scan assessment (you have the same technology in the TRX MAPS scan).

 - The session starts right on time and I don’t have to change my clothes (ensure you come with comfy gym clothes).

-- First, we start with the MAPS full-body scanning, which is the machine has a built-in 3D camera and captures thousands of data points from my posture.
+- First, we start with the MAPS full-body scanning, which is the machine that has a built-in 3D camera and captures thousands of data points from my posture.

 - The assessment takes less than 60 seconds.
 It involves doing three reps of bodyweight squats with hands over my head.